abstract gray background

 Continued stability in Chile’s regulations

 Chile is one of the most stable countries in the region in terms of regulations, requirements and timelines.
-This country is predictable and has fast regulatory approval timelines (1 to 1.5 months), while it is uncommon to receive queries from the Chilean Regulatory Agency, the Instituto de salud pública de Chile (ISP).
+This country is predictable and has fast regulatory approval timelines (one to one-and-a-half months), while it is uncommon to receive queries from the Chilean Regulatory Agency, the Instituto de Salud Pública de Chile (ISP).
 In terms of ethical aspects, the local sanitary authority in charge of the accreditation process, named Secretaría Regional Ministerial (SEREMI), issued a voluntary process to register ECs.
 Only accredited ECs can review and approve clinical trials in Chile.

 Colombia updated its clinical trial regulations